k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/07_fabric_kafkaSSL_support.md

-# Connect Fabric to Kafka in SSL mode
+# Connect Fabric to Kafka in TLS mode

 Execute the following command to stop Fabric: